python/cpython/Doc/library/hashlib.rst

 .. warning::

-   Some algorithms have known hash collision weaknesses, refer to the "See also" section at the end.
+   Some algorithms have known hash collision weaknesses (including MD5 and SHA1).
+Refer to `Attacks on cryptographic hash alogorithms`_ and the "See also" section at the end.